Native to: India and Asia

 Hand-pulling and removal of entire plants, particularly the roots, is practical for small infestations.
 Remove seed pods if possible and pull seedlings.
 Fire provides only temporary control.

 Aggressive tillage is an option and very effective, but impractical in many areas.Biological

-There are no known biological agents for rosary pea.Chemical
+There are no known biological control agents for rosary pea.Chemical

 Timing of application is critical to effectiveness; with applications in the fall prior to seed set being the most effective.
-Triclopyr is effective as a cut-stump treatment on large woody vines immediately after the vines are cut down.
-Triclopyr amine or glyphosate can be applied to the foliage at 3-5% or 1-3%, respectively.
+Site must be revisited several times to pull seedlings.